 As you know, clutter-free homes don’t just happen.
 They are the result of intention and effort.

-We all have circumstances in our life that make keeping a tidy home a challenge.
+You may currently have circumstances in your life that make keeping a tidy home a challenge.

-If you are willing to be intentional and take action daily, you can finally have the clutter-free home you’ve been wanting!
+If you are willing to be intentional and work on these 5 habits, you can finally have the clutter-free home you’ve been wanting!

 Keep Your Home Clutter Free with These Five Habits